bem-site/bem-method/articles/yandex-frontend-dev/yandex-frontend-dev.en.md

                 ...
 ````

-In Yandex it used to use XML, but now it's JSON.
+In Yandex it used to use XML, but now it’s JSON.

 ````js
 {